dcfwight/Portfolio-site/README.md

 # portfolio_site
-Website to display portfolio - part of Udacity Full Stack Web Developer Course
+Website to display portfolio of Doug Wight - part of Udacity Full Stack Web Developer Course

 ## Aim of site
 - produce a responsive website